WEEK 5 - PASCAL’S WAGER AND THE RIGHT TO BELIEVE, FOLLOWED BY THE ANTHROPIC PRINCIPLE

 Therefore, God exists.

-evolution process; humankind; a given animal species; or a particular organ like the eye or capability like language in humans.
+X usually stands for the universe; the evolution process; humankind; a given animal species; or a particular organ like the eye or capability like language in humans.
 X may also stand for the fundamental constants of the universe like physical constants and physical law.

 Williams writes